aprilmayjune135/aNewSpring/README.md

 5. Initi infected people's location: has to be a string, no white space allowed, has to have `"[]"` wrapped outside, a set of location has to be be in the format of `<[number],[number]>`, each set is seperated by a single `,`.

 ### Output
-Simulation is printed in the standard output in a grid composed of either a `.` or a `X`.
+Simulation is printed in the standard output in a grid composed of either a `.` or a `X`.<br />
-Uninfected person is represented by a green `.`.
+Uninfected person is represented by a green `.`.<br />
-Infected person is representated by a red `X`.
+Infected person is representated by a red `X`.<br />
-Initial grid and final grid after required number of rounds will be provided on standard output.
+Initial grid and final grid after required number of rounds will be provided on standard output.<br />
 It is possible to also print out each round: in file `/src/simulation/Simulation.jave`, in methods `run()` by passing argument `true` to `runRounds()` (at line 17).